gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

     :::

 1. To connect to the Altair emulator, enter the IP address or hostname of the computer or device running the Altair emulator.
-If you are running the Altair emulator on your local computer, then connect to address **localhost**.
+If you are running the Altair emulator on your local computer, then connect to address `localhost`, or the `hostname` of the computer you deployed the Altair emulator on.
 Then select **Connect**.

     ![The following image is of the web terminal command prompt](img/web_terminal.png)